N.F. Smith & Associates: Sustainability

 Since 2011, Smith has been “committed to work toward becoming a climate neutral, zero waste-to-landfill distributor.”

 Smith began placing a heavy corporate emphasis on sustainability in 2008, when an ISO 14001 audit revealed deficiencies in the company's environmental program.
 Smith used these results as a catalyst to undertake improvements, including switching out lighting, using only 100% recycled packaging for shipments, and focusing on reducing energy consumption.

-In 2011, Smith completed a sustainable renovation of its headquarters building, including a 140 kW solar installation and the installation of a cool roof and efficient HVAC system.
-In addition, the company instituted internal programs for recycling, resource reduction, and sustainability training.
 On April 8, 2012, Smith was named Overall Winner: Greatest Implementation of Green Building Innovations in the City of Houston's 2011 Green Office Challenge, the nation's largest Green Office Challenge for 2011.
-Smith has recognized sustainability as a core corporate value, and continues to promote these efforts internally.
 Smith's headquarters have been certified to ISO 14001 since 2005 and to R2 since 2015.

+Revenue and Growth

+As a privately held company, Smith provides annual revenue figures to supply chain and semiconductor industry media.

+In 2005, Smith sales exceed $500 million for the first time.
+Annual revenue passed $810 million in 2016, followed by four years of over $1.35 billion from 2017-2020.
+With the shortage of components and supply challenges driven by the COVID-19 pandemic, Smith doubled its revenue in 2021 to $3.4 billion and welcomed 333 new hires worldwide – an increase of 264% over 2020.
+The company’s revenue peaked in 2022 with a total of $4.7 billion.
+In the last two calendar years, Smith’s revenue has averaged $2.3 billion.